Sukhoi Su-57: Armament

 The Su-57 has two tandem main internal weapon bays each approximately 4.4 m long and 0.9 m wide and two side weapon bays with triangular section fairings under the fuselage near the wing root.
 The main bays have two types of ejection launchers made by Vympel, the UVKU-50L for missiles weighing up to 300 kg, and the UVKU-50U for ordnance weighing up to 700 kg; the side bays use the VPU-50 launch rails.

 For air-to-air combat, the Su-57 carries four beyond-visual-range missiles in its two main weapons bays and two short-range missiles in the side bays.
 The primary medium-range missile is the active radar-homing K/R-77M (izdeliye 180), (Note: Soviet and Russian missile under development are given the K prefix, which becomes the R prefix when the weapon becomes operational.) an upgraded R-77 variant with AESA seeker, dual-pulse motor, and conventional rear fins.
 The short-range missile is the infrared-homing ("heat seeking") R-74M2 (izdeliye 760), an upgraded R-74 variant with reduced cross-section for internal carriage.
 A clean-sheet design short-range missile designated K-MD (izdeliye 300) is being developed to eventually replace the R-74M2.
 For longer ranged applications, the Su-57 can carry the izdeliye 810 missile, a further development of the R-37M with shorter control surfaces and updated motor and seeker, with two in each main weapons bay; the R-37M could be carried externally.

 For striking surface targets, the aircraft can carry the 250 kg KAB-250 or 500 kg KAB-500 precision guided bombs in its main bays.
 Internal weapons also include the Kh-38M air-to-ground missile, Kh-35U (AS-20 "Kayak") anti-ship missile, Kh-58UShK (AS-11 "Kilter") anti-radiation missile, and Kh-69 (originally designated Kh-59MK2) cruise missile.
 For missions that do not require stealth, the Su-57 can carry stores on its six external hardpoints which can use most Russian tactical fighter weapons.
+One of the new standoff cruise missiles designed for external carriage is the S-71K.
 According to the US, it is expected to be nuclear-capable with a missile similar to the Kh-47M2 Kinzhal.
 The missile is to have intra-body accommodation and smaller dimensions to allow it to be carried inside the Su-57's main bays.

 The aircraft has a 9A1-4071K (GSh-30-1) 30 mm autocannon with 150 cartridges mounted internally near the right LEVCON root.
 The weapon has an effective range of 800 m against aerial targets and 1800 m against surface targets.